-Injuries are expensive, and having to take time off work to recover can land injured parties deeper in a financial hole.
-If you or a loved one were hurt in an incident that wasn’t your fault, you may be able to recover full compensation for your injuries, lost wages, and other losses by filing a personal injury lawsuit.
+Injuries are expensive, and taking time off work to recover can land injured parties deeper in a financial hole.
+If you or a loved one were hurt in an incident that wasn’t your fault, you may be able to recover total compensation for your injuries, lost wages, and other losses by filing a personal injury lawsuit.

 At Horwitz, Horwitz & Associates, our experienced team of Chicago personal injury attorneys will conduct a thorough investigation into your claim so we can secure compensation for any losses caused by your injuries.
 Call our Chicago office at (800) 985-1819.